UFC on FOX: Machida vs Rockhold: Predictions & Analysis

 A few statistical edges stand out.
 Rockhold throws significantly more leather — a 1.3 sig. strike per minute gap.
 Machida is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Rockhold has tighter striking defense, making opponents miss more often.

 The Pick: Luke Rockhold over Lyoto Machida.
-The model gives Rockhold a slight nod at 56% — this could easily go either way.
-The market implies 60% for Rockhold, but our model sees only 56%.
-That 4-point gap favoring Machida is worth watching.
+This is essentially a pick'em.
+The model nudges toward Rockhold at 53%, but there's almost nothing separating these two.
+The market implies 60% for Rockhold, but our model sees only 53%.
+That 7-point gap favoring Machida is worth watching.

 Jacare Souza vs Chris Camozzi